 Important: there are different types of forms for different article formats.

-If you are reading this article directly on the RD blog, the form is probably for downloading a blog material.
+If you are reading this article directly on the Blogger Cage, the form is probably for downloading a blog material.

 If you are viewing via AMP (that is, you did a Google search on your cell phone) or via Instant Articles (accessed via Facebook via cell phone), the available form is smaller and simpler.